 Protect Your Body During the Holiday Rush with These Back Pain Reducing Tips

-The holiday season is a busy and hectic time of year for just about anyone.
+The holiday season is a busy and hectic time of year for just about everyone.
 Wrapping up projects for work, hunting down the best gifts, and entertaining guests can easily cause a person to neglect their own physical comfort.
 Unfortunately, back pain before and after the holidays is a common result.
+In general, back and neck pain – along with knee, shoulder and hip pain – are often associated with cold months.

 This doesn’t need to be the case.
 If you want to stay comfortable this time of year and avoid chronic back pain causes, keep the following tips in mind.
 These suggestions for managing back pain and the holidays will help you enjoy the season in the carefree way you deserve.